Have you ever wondered what life is like for someone with a disability? Well, it’s challenging!

 Regardless of the challenges faced by students with disabilities at Uni of Newcastle, my tips are:

-- do your timetable early and organise regular support workers;
+- finalise your timetable early and organise regular support workers;

 - distribute your Reasonable Adjustment Plan (RAP) to your Academic staff;